-AASB 17 is a new accounting standard for all types of insurance contracts and replaces AASB 4 Insurance Contracts, AASB 1023 General Insurance Contracts and AASB 1038 Life Insurance Contracts.
-AASB 17 was issued in July 2017 and it incorporates International Financial Reporting Standard 17 (IFRS 17) Insurance Contracts including relevant amendments made up to and including May 2019 by the International Accounting Standards Board (IASB).
-Amendments to IFRS 17 was approved by the IASB in June 2020 to address implementation issues identified and the effective date of IFRS 17 was revised to be applicable for reporting periods beginning on or after 1 January 2023.
+AASB 17 Insurance Contracts is a new accounting standard for all types of insurance contracts and replaces AASB 4 Insurance Contracts, AASB 1023 General Insurance Contracts and AASB 1038 Life Insurance Contracts.
+AASB 17 was issued in July 2017 and following stakeholder feedback, amendments were approved in July 2020 to address implementation issues identified.